remy/remysharp.com/public/blog/analytics-logs-and-metrics.md

 On the other hand, I _do_ need market ffconf to my visitors which I've done through re-targeting campaigns.
 This does work whilst also being at conflict with my own moral judgement.

-A nice perk of running GA on my site since 2006 is that I'm able to export all those pageviews and generate a "most popular" page.
-I've got a small(ish) [node script]()
+A nice perk of running GA on my site since 2006 is that I'm able to export all those pageviews and generate a [most popular](/popular) page.
+I've got a small(ish) [node script](https://gist.github.com/2d184c39023cad943714b58d4a787271)